hydephp/hyde/README.md

 Hyde is inspired by JekyllRB and is created for Developers who are comfortable writing posts in Markdown.
 It requires virtually no configuration out of the box as it favours convention over configuration.
 Though you can easily modify settings in the config/hyde.php to personalize your site.
 You can also directly modify the Blade views to make it truly yours.

-The frontend uses a minimalist layout build with TailwindCSS which you can extend with the Blade components.
+The frontend uses a lightweight minimalist layout build with TailwindCSS which you can extend with the Blade components.

+Hyde is designed to be stupidly simple to get started with, while also remaining easily hackable and extendable.

 ## Getting Started
 It's a breeze to get started.
 Simply clone the repository, write your Markdown posts and save them to the _posts directory and run the `php hyde build` command.
 You can scaffold post files using the `php hyde make:post` command.